Research

 You can also view my current CV for information about my academic presentations and (some of my) works in progress.

-Peer-Reviewed Publicationss
+Peer-Reviewed Publications

-Self-Knowledge and Interpersonal Reasoning (forthcoming in Dialectica)
+Self-Knowledge and Interpersonal Reasoning (Forthcoming in Dialectica)

 Many philosophers contend that we often possess “privileged” and “peculiar” self-knowledge of our mental states.
 Self-knowledge is privileged insofar as it is systematically more epistemically secure than the knowledge that others have of one’s propositional attitudes, and it is peculiar insofar as it is obtained in a way that is only suited for delivering self-knowledge.
 In this paper, focusing on privileged and peculiar self-knowledge of propositional attitudes like beliefs, I offer an account of its instrumental value.
 On my account, privileged and peculiar self-knowledge of one’s propositional attitudes enables one to be a more efficient and reliable interpersonal reasoner.